-At the end of the day, it’s up to you and your team to figure out what you need to completed during backlog grooming based on your own process and needs.
+At the end of the day, it’s up to you and your team to figure out what you need to complete during backlog grooming based on your own process and needs.

 Who runs backlog refinement sessions?

-In many cases the product owner or product manager is tasked with facilitating backlog refinement sessions.
+In many cases, the product owner or product manager is tasked with facilitating backlog refinement sessions.
 However, that doesn’t mean they are solely responsible for holding backlog grooming sessions.
-It’s also not that uncommon for the Scrum Master (in Agile Scrum teams), a project manager, or other team member to lead these sessions.
+It’s also not that uncommon for the Scrum Master (in Agile Scrum teams), a project manager, or another team member to lead these sessions.

 It may take some experimentation before you determine who the best person to lead the refinement ceremony is.
 And that’s ok.
 Whoever ultimately runs the grooming sessions will be responsible for a few key things: